Shopify/polaris/.changeset/hip-rockets-yawn.md

 '@shopify/polaris': patch
 ---

-Added restrictKeyboardAccess property for DropZone
+Added dragAndDropOnly property for DropZone to determine if keyboard accessibility is enabled when using the component along with custom onClick for files uploading